leeprovoost/go-rest-api-template/README.md

 * [render](https://github.com/unrolled/render) for HTTP response rendering
 * [stacktrace](https://github.com/palantir/stacktrace) to provide more context to error messages

-Whilst working on this I've tried to write up as much as my thought process as possible.
+Whilst working on this I've tried to write up my thought process as much as possible.
 Everything from the design of the API and routes, some details of the Go code like JSON formatting in structs and my thoughts on testing.
 However, if you feel that there is something missing, send a PR, raise an issue or contact me on twitter [@leeprovoost](https://twitter.com/leeprovoost).

+Another shameless plug: I'm occasionally writing about my lessons learned developing AWS platforms and Go applications on [Medium](https://medium.com/@leeprovoost).

 ### Knowledge of Go

-If you're new to programming in Go, I would highly recommend you to read the following two resources:
+If you're new to programming in Go, I would highly recommend you to read the following three resources:

 * [A Tour of Go](https://tour.golang.org/welcome/1)
 * [Effective Go](https://golang.org/doc/effective_go.html)